Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog: Conclusion

 Using the CHIME/FRB Catalog~1 data, we improve upon the initial Catalog~1 populations analysis by fitting a more physical model to the fluence and DMs of the FRBs, a model initially developed in previous works \citep[e.g.,][]{luo2020lumin, james+2021_zDM}.
 We use the weighting formalism developed in \citet{catalog1}, which makes use of the injected synthetic pulses to calibrate out selection function effects when fitting the model to the observed FRB data.
 The model fits for 7 parameters: a volumetric rate $\Phi_0$, a spectral index $\alpha$, a differential power-law energy index $\gamma$, a characteristic exponential cutoff energy $E_\mathrm{char}$, a power-law index $n$ for smooth-scaling evolution with SFR, and parameters $\mu_\mathrm{host}$ and $\sigma_\mathrm{host}$ that parameterize the log-normal distribution of the host $\dm$ contribution.
 We also explore the ``rate interpretation'' of $\alpha$.

-We find a volumetric rate of FRBs above $10^{39}$~erg of $\Phi_0 =$~[\volratenum(stat.)$^{+2.0}_{-1.8}$(sys.)]$\times 10^4$~bursts~Gpc$^{-3}$~year$^{-1}$.
+We find a volumetric rate of FRBs above $10^{39}$~erg and below a scattering of 10~ms at 600~MHz of $\Phi_0 =$~[\volratenum(stat.)$^{+2.0}_{-1.8}$(sys.)]$\times 10^4$~Gpc$^{-3}$~yr$^{-1}$.
 We also find tight constraints on the energy distribution observed by CHIME/FRB, modeled as a Schechter function, with $E_\mathrm{char} =$~\Echar~erg and $\gamma =$~\gammaval.
 However, the constraints on the remainder of the parameters are much weaker.
 In particular, the constraints on $n$, $\mu_\mathrm{host}$, and $\sigma_\mathrm{host}$ may significantly improve with the use of redshift information for many FRBs.
 Such a sample of redshift information would be enabled by the upcoming CHIME/FRB~Outriggers project, for which we predict the observed FRB redshift distribution.
-The distribution shows that the application of CHIME-detected FRBs to cosmological studies may be limited to the $z<2$ regime, which limits the possibility of using these FRBs to probe events such as Helium reionization, but does allow for FRB lensing studies.
+The distribution shows that the application of CHIME-detected FRBs to cosmological studies may be limited to the $z<2$ regime, which seems to limit the possibility of using these FRBs to probe events such as Helium reionization, but does allow for FRB lensing studies.

 As the amount of data seems to be the limiting factor for this FRB populations study, it is promising that CHIME/FRB has continued to detect a large number of FRBs since Catalog~1 (which only included bursts up to 2019 July 1).
 These observed FRBs, combined with knowledge about survey selection effects provided by the injections system, and possibly redshift information with the commissioning of CHIME/FRB~Outriggers, suggest much more powerful populations-level constraints in the near future.
 With more data comes more responsibility to handle subtle effects --- namely, how best to treat repeating sources versus apparent one-off bursts when modeling the FRB distribution.
 Such a question would be of particular importance when exploring population behavior in a parameter space where repeater bursts would dominate, such as events with large pulse widths.
+In addition, proper modeling of repeater and non-repeater sources --- whether apparently or intrinsically non-repeating --- would enable future large-sample population studies to investigate to what extent all FRBs may repeat.
 Further in the future, care must be taken to properly incorporate redshift information into populations studies while accounting for the selection biases (e.g., repeater or high-$\snr$) that lead to some, but not all, FRBs having associated redshifts.